alidnz/BookStoreApp/README.md

 # BookStoreApp
-BookStoreApplication with REST Apis and Swagger example using H2 Database
+BookStoreApplication using SpringBoot with REST Apis and Swagger example using H2 Database

 Simply download and run BookStoreApplication.